r3APA3EH/Documentation/pal/how_to_port_from_player_animator.md

 * The X and Z position and rotation axes are negated for capes
 * The Z and Y position and rotation axes are swapped for items

-All these changes are for achieving consistency between how all the different bones operate, more specifically consistency with how they are in Blockbench.
+All these changes are for achieving consistency between how all the different bones operate, more specifically consistency with how they work in Blockbench.